EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    .. _scipy method's kind attribute: https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html

+*dispatch_production*
+   The method used to calculate supply of commodities after investments have been made.

+   MUSE provides two methods in :py:mod:`muse.production`:

+   - share: assets each supply a proportion of demand based on their share of total capacity
+   - maximum: the production is the maximum production for the existing capacity and the technology's utilization factor.
+      See :py:func:`muse.production.maximum_production`.

+    Defaults to "share".

+    Additional methods can be registered with
+    :py:func:`muse.production.register_production`

 Sectors contain a number of subsections:
 *interactions*
    Defines interactions between agents.
 These interactions take place right before new